FMIA Week 10: Playoffs For Steelers? It’s a Whole New World in Pittsburgh

 If the playoffs started today, Pittsburgh would be the AFC’s sixth seed, a charming wild-card team.

-Don’t chortle about the playoffs.
+Don’t chortle.
 Pittsburgh’s next six foes are a combined 17-37-1.
-You think they won’t be in the playoff hunt with Cleveland, Cincinnati, Cleveland, Arizona, Buffalo and the Jets on the horizon between now and Christmas?
+You think they won’t be in the playoff hunt with Cleveland, Cincinnati, Cleveland, Arizona, Buffalo and the Jets between now and Christmas?

 It’s a new world in Pittsburgh, a totally unexpected one.
 The Steelers are 5-4, the same record as the Rams, Eagles, Cowboys and Raiders.
 One big difference: The Rams, Eagles, Cowboys and Raiders have had their franchise quarterbacks playing all season.
 Crazy NFL world.